-For today’s forward-looking distribution organizations, improving productivity is about improving core business processes.
+For today’s forward-looking distribution organizations, improving productivity is about improving core business processes, such as pay processes.
 How mature are they?
 How efficient are they?
 How close are they to best practices?

 Procure-to-pay – sourcing, planning, buying, receiving, payment – is a core business process that offers exceptional opportunities for optimization and integration.
 Ask these questions to evaluate the maturity of your P2P – and to know where you can make changes that will maximize efficiency: